 I love the book because of its window into industrialization in that time and place, but also because of the fun way Gaskell introduced and developed the characters.
 The BBC produced an excellent miniseries based on the story, so take time to look that up if you’re interested.

-Book cover blurb from North and South: A Victorian Romance by Elizabeth Gaskell and adapted by DG Rampton:
+Overview of North and South: A Victorian Romance by Elizabeth Gaskell and adapted by DG Rampton:

 Important themes: